visitor-sign-in

 - Brother QL-820NWB, QL-810W, and QL-720NW label printer support out of the box

-- NDA / agreement capture and visitor photo
+- NDA / agreement capture and visitor photo during sign-in

 - Single App Mode and Autonomous Single App Mode (ASAM) supported — see the iPad kiosk mode guide for how this works